Creative subjects being squeezed, schools tell BBC

 Research from the Education Policy Institute has shown a decline in the proportion of pupils taking at least one arts subject at GCSE level, in 2016 it reached 53.5%, the lowest level for a decade.
 The schools responding to the BBC suggested this trend that could continue, with three in 10 saying they feared they would have to drop at least one creative subject at GCSE.

 John Kampfner, from the Creative Industries Federation, said it was worrying that some schools were reporting that art subjects were now seen as softer options.

-"There's nothing soft about subjects that create the talent that creates the fastest growing sector of our economy."
+'Arts provision should also be seen as a core subject,' 'There's nothing soft about subjects that create the talent that creates the fastest growing sector of our economy.'

 Amanda Spielman, Ofsted's chief inspector of schools for England, said she supported the shift back towards traditional academic subjects at GCSE, as these offered the best chance of progress to higher-level study.

 "The worst thing that can happen to a working-class child is they don't get the full education to 16 that leaves them with options that could take them to university or vocational education," said Ms Spielman.